 2. Goods-to-Person (GTP) Technologies

-Goods-to-person is one of the most popular types of warehouse automation methods for reducing warehouse congestion and increasing overall efficiency.
+Goods-to-person is one of the most popular types of automation methods for reducing warehouse congestion and increasing overall efficiency.
 It includes the use of carousels, conveyors, and vertical lift systems.

 3. Warehouse Workflows